parakalan/parakalan.github.io/_posts/2025-07-25-blue-pot-problem.md

 This matters because the same logical structure applies to understanding God's nature.
 When we say God is "Satyavan", does it mean:

 1. God possesses truthfulness (like a pot possesses blueness - substance + quality)
-2. God just IS the Truthful One (like a unified "truthful-God" entity)
+2. God just IS the Truthful One (like a unified "Truthful-God" entity)

 ## Two Ways of Seeing Reality